amineelkouhen/redis-streams-lab/README.md

 <img src="img/redis-logo-full-color-rgb.png" height=100/>

-## Building lightning fast Java applications using Redis
+## Redis Streams - Technical Lab
-In this hands-on lab you will learn how to build lightning fast Java applications using Redis and some of its datastructures and modules.
+In this hands-on lab you will learn how to create and manipulate Redis Streams.
 You will learn how easy it is to build extremely fast applications using only a minimum of code.
 The entire hands-on lab is self-service and is made up of several exercises.
-Each exercise comes with a working solution, so feel free to take a peek in case you get stuck!

 The hands-on lab is hosted remotely via [Gitpod](https://gitpod.io/).